Has Tom Cruise Seen His Daughter?

 Background:

 Tom Cruise, known for his iconic roles in films such as “Top Gun” and the “Mission: Impossible” series, has always been a private individual when it comes to his personal life.
-Following his divorce from Katie Holmes, there were reports suggesting that Cruise’s affiliation with the Church of Scientology played a role in his limited contact with Suri.
-The Church of Scientology has faced criticism for its strict policies and alleged interference in its members’ personal relationships.
+Following his divorce from Katie Holmes, there were reports suggesting that Cruise’s affiliation with the Church of Scientology played a role in the limited contact he had with his daughter.
+However, these claims have never been confirmed.

 Current Status: